Ekofisk oil field: Subsidence

 In the mid-1980s the Ekofisk field as a whole and the platforms in particular were found to be suffering from an unexpected degree of subsidence.
 Detailed geological investigation showed that it was the result of delayed compactional diagenesis of the Chalk Formation reservoir rocks.
-As hydrocarbons were produced the pore pressure declined and the effective stress increased leading to subsidence.
+As hydrocarbons were produced the pore pressure declined and the effective stress increased, leading to subsidence.
 Water injection was initiated to repressurize the reservoir, but due to the lower compaction strength of water-saturated chalk compared with oil-saturated chalk the seafloor continued subsiding and displacements of several metres were recorded.
 It was calculated that the total subsidence would almost be 6 m at the end of the concession of Phillips Petroleum, too much to keep the platforms secure.

 The Norwegian government pressed Phillips to take action and the French company Technip was ordered to find a solution.
 As 5 of 7 platforms were interconnected, they had to be jacked-up by about 6 m at the same time.
-The solution was that the steel tubular legs of the platforms would be extended.
+The eventual solution suggested was to extend the steel tubular legs of the platforms.
 Subsequently, large flanges were welded to these legs and when all flanges were welded and the legs cut, five platforms would be lifted simultaneously in one operation then extension pipes would be mounted in between the flanges.
 After bolting all flanges the platforms would be safe again.

 The four days lifting was completed on 17 August 1987, at 11:30 p.m. thanks to 108 hydraulic cylinders synchronised with a network of 14 NUM 760FCNCs.
 The position tolerance of the cylinders with each other (+/- 3 mm for a 6 m extension per platform and +/- 100 mm between platforms) was to be kept for 38 hours.
 During the welding of the flanges to the legs, these hydraulic cylinders took over the entire load.
 A couple of days before this great jack-up, the hotel platform was lifted, as it was not interconnected with the others.
 The total lifting capacity of all these cylinders was approximately 40000 t and was published in the Guinness World Records as being the largest jack-up.